 But, there might be other structures besides those that you can see: underground utilities such as water, sewer, and gas lines.
 Serious damage or harm to yourself and others, as well as major fines, could result from utility lines being destroyed in the process of digging or by tree roots.
 It is therefore very important to call 811 or visit https://call811.com before digging.
 Call 811 is a nationwide service where dig requests are sent to utility providers in order to check for the presence of underground utilities in the specified location.

 Different trees like different amounts of sunlight.
 Some prefer nearly full shade, while others must be in the sun for the whole day.
 Still others grow best with partial sunlight.
-Be sure to examine how much light your location receives on a typical day.
+Be sure to examine how much light your location receives on a typical day how to find car rental service in phoenix.
 Make note of the direction that the sun moves across the sky and if there are any structures that may block the light at particular times of the day.
 Note: trees requiring full sunlight means a minimum of six hours of direct sun per day.

 With a little preparation and research, you can gather information about your planting site that will help you select the perfect, long-lived, beautiful tree.
 Stay tuned for another blog post soon about species selection.